hashicorp/katakoda/consul-upstream-load-balancing/step1.md

 ## Default load balancing policy

-By default Consul balances traffic across instances of the same service using the `random` policy.
+By default Consul balances traffic across instances of the same service using the `round_robin` policy.

 You can verify the balancing by issuing the `curl` command multiple times.